-Tinea versicolor is a long-term (chronic) fungal infection of the outer layer of the skin.
+Tinea versicolor is a common fungal infection of the outer layer of the skin.

 Tinea versicolor is fairly common.
 It is caused by a type of fungus called malassezia.
 This fungus is normally found on human skin.
 It only causes a problem in certain settings.

 The condition is most common in adolescents and young adults.
-It typically occurs in hot climates.
+It typically occurs in warm and humid climates.
 It does not spread person to person.

 The main symptom is patches of discolored skin that: